flutter/website/tutorials/layout/index.md

 ### Step 6: Put it together

 In the final step, you assemble the pieces together.
-The widgets are arranged in a ListView, rather than a Column, because it automatically scrolls when running the app on a small device.
+The widgets are arranged in a ListView, rather than a Column, because the ListView automatically scrolls when running the app on a small device.

 <!-- skip -->